mjordan/larkm/README.md

 ### Updating an ARK's properties

 You can update an existing ARK's ERC metadata and target.
-However, an ARK's `naan`, `shoulder`, `identifier`, `ark_string`, and commitment policay statement are immutable and cannot be updated. `ark_string` is the only required body field, and the ARK NAAN, shoulder, and identifier provided in the PATCH request URL must match those in the "ark_string" body field.
-Properties included in the request body will be updated.
+However, an ARK's `naan`, `shoulder`, `identifier`, `ark_string`, and commitment policay statement are immutable and cannot be updated, as is the `where` ERC property (see below).
+Note that `ark_string` is a required body field and must be identical to the ARK string used in the `/larkm/` REST endpoint.
+Other ARK oroperties included in the request body will be updated.
+The old and new values for updated properties are logged, creating a simple audit trail.

 Some sample queries:

-`curl -v -X PATCH "http://127.0.0.1:8000/larkm/ark:12345/s1fde97fb3634b" -H 'Content-Type: application/json' -d '{"ark_string": "ark:12345/s1fde97fb3634b", "target": "https://summit.sfu.ca"}'`
+`curl -v -X PATCH "http://127.0.0.1:8000/larkm/ark:12345/s1fde97fb3634b" -H 'Content-Type: application/json' -d '{"ark_string": "ark:12345/s1fde97fb3634b", "target": "https://summit.sfu.ca/item/982674"}'`

 `curl -v -X PATCH "http://127.0.0.1:8000/larkm/ark:12345/s1fde97fb3634b" -H 'Content-Type: application/json' -d '{"ark_string": "ark:12345/s1fde97fb3634b", "who": "Jordan, Mark", "when": "2020", "policy": "We will maintain this ARK for a long time."}'`

 Including `where` in the request body will result in an HTTP `409` response with the message `'where' is automatically assigned the value of the ark string and cannot be updated.`

-Note that while you can provide a full UUID as the "identifier" when you create an ARK, you cannot use the same UUID identifier to update that ARK.
-You must use the exact ARK string.
+Note that while you can provide a full 32-character UUID as the "identifier" when you create an ARK, you cannot use the same UUID identifier in the request URL to update that ARK.
+You can only use the exact ARK string to update an ARK.

 ### Deleting an ARK